Park and Ride and bus services

 Car Park 2

-Our patients and visitors have access to a multi-story car park - known as Car Park 2 - which is situated next to our hospital.
+There is a multi-story car park - Car Park 2 - adjacent to our hospital.

 Upon exiting the car park as a pedestrian, Royal Papworth Hospital is the large blue, curved building which runs directly opposite the car park.
 If you cannot see the hospital, then you will have come out the wrong exit.